Which car vacuum cleaner should you buy? Corded or cordless we pick the best car vacs from Black & Decker, Vax, Dyson & more

 Suction and Power

 It has great suction power, especially for a handheld model, making it quite an impressive machine.
-This is partly due to the fade-free suction feature, which means that even when the dust canister is filling up it will keep sucking up debris at the same rate.
+This is partly due to the fade-free suction power feature, which means that even when the dust canister is filling up it will keep sucking up debris at the same rate.

-Despite being a cordless vacuum cleaner, its suction can reach right down into the crevices of your car.
+Despite being a cordless vacuum cleaner, its suction power can reach right down into the crevices of your car.

 In addition to the benefits of being a cordless model, and therefore unrestricted by cables, it comes with a 1.5m hose.
 This actually clips onto the machine and wraps around it in order to make it more compact and portable, and it really helps make it easier to handle and manoeuvre.